dits-family-cookbook/dits-family-cookbook.github.io/recipes/breads/mas-bread-loaf-yudane.md

 # Directions

 1. This recipe makes 2 loaves
 1. Heat milk and butter to melt.
 Let cool.
-Pour 1/2 cup warm water in small bowl with sugar.
+1. Pour 1/4 cup warm water in small bowl with sugar.
 Add yeast.
 Stir.
 Set aside for 5 minutes.
-1. In large bowl pour in milk and butter mixture, salt, and yeast mixture.
+1. In large bowl pour in milk & butter mixture, salt, and yeast mixture.
 1. Pull the yudane into walnut sized pieces and mix in
 1. Add the flour, a cup at a time, until a nice dough forms
 1. Knead until passing windowpane test